A-DaRo/qia-challenge-2025/caligo/README.md

 ## Architecture Overview

-Caligo is organized around two execution contexts:
+Caligo is organized around three stratified execution contexts:

+- **Exploration Layer (Meta-Analysis)**: Orchestrates large-scale campaigns to detect security cliffs using Bayesian optimization and surrogate modeling.
-- **Phase D (domain logic)**: cryptographic and protocol primitives that are independent of SquidASM (unit-testable in isolation).
+- **Phase D (Domain Logic)**: Cryptographic and protocol primitives that are independent of SquidASM (unit-testable in isolation).
-- **Phase E (execution layer)**: SquidASM `Program` implementations and simulation utilities that run the full protocol.
+- **Phase E (Execution Layer)**: SquidASM `Program` implementations and simulation utilities that run the full protocol.

 Separation of concerns:

-- **Typed phase boundaries**: phases exchange immutable contracts in `caligo.types`.
+- **Typed phase boundaries**: Phases exchange immutable contracts in `caligo.types`.
-- **Simulation-independent core**: most logic is designed to run without a simulator.
+- **Simulation-independent core**: Logic is decoupled from the simulator where possible, enabling faster unit testing.
-- **Explicit infrastructure layer**: messaging and timing constraints are implemented in dedicated modules.
+- **Explicit infrastructure layer**: Messaging and timing constraints are implemented in dedicated modules.

 ## Repository Layout